freerange-hub/cosmos-sdk/README.md

 ## FreeRange Hub Testnet

+**WARNING**: Testnet for the FreeRange Hub is not live.
+Instructions below to join are currently invalid

 To run a full-node for the testnet of the FreeRange Hub, first [install `gaia`](./docs/gaia/installation.md), then follow [the guide](./docs/gaia/join-mainnet.md).

 For status updates and genesis file, see the